zibamira/tesserae-segmentation/README.md

 Amira.
 The package can be compiled against Amira 6.3 using the XPand extension.

-An archive with supplementary data is available for download from Dryad at
-<DOI TO BE ADDED>.
-It includes instructions how use the
+An archive with supplementary data is available for download from Dryad at doi:10.5061/dryad.f53s5.
+It includes instructions how use the software.
-software.